OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Death in Midsummer and Other Stories is a powerful collection of Yukio Mishima’s short prose, filled with black humor and fraught relationships.
-The titular story, ‘Death in Midsummer’, is about just that, and the suffocating heat and languid slowness of a long summer’s day stands in stark contrast to the immediacy of a sudden, tragic accident.
+The titular story, “Death in Midsummer,” is about just that, and the suffocating heat and languid slowness of a long summer’s day stands in stark contrast to the immediacy of a sudden, tragic accident.
 Mishima was an actor, writer, model, playwright, poet, and was rumored to be a strong contender for the Nobel Prize in Literature.
 Among the stories is the tale of a monk poised on the brink of enlightenment and transcendence who is drawn back into the mortal world by the sight of a royal concubine, a modern telling of a Noh play, and a visceral account of a Japanese lieutenant’s ritual suicide, otherwise known as seppuku.
 The highly detailed account of suicide is made all the more disturbing by its similarities to Mishima’s own death by seppuku at the age of 45.

 Jun’ichirō Tanizaki is ranked among Japan’s most brilliant authors and Seven Japanese Tales is a comprehensive introduction to the writer of The Makioka Sisters and A Cat, a Man, and Two Women.
 The collection explores national and personal identity, sexual desire, cruelty, and relationships of dominance and submission.
-In one of the stories in the collection, ‘A Portrait of Shunkin’, a young boy binds himself for life to the musically gifted daughter of a family from a position of higher social standing.
-The story unfolds around the Shimasen — a traditional Japanese stringed instrument which produces drawn-out mournful cries, and which calls for a similar life-long devotion the protagonist shows to his love, Shunkin.
+In one of the stories in the collection, “A Portrait of Shunkin,” a young boy binds himself for life to the musically gifted daughter of a family from a position of higher social standing.
+The story unfolds around the Shimasen, a traditional Japanese stringed instrument that produces drawn-out mournful cries.
+The Shimasen calls for players to demonstrate the same life-long devotion that our protagonist shows to his love, Shunkin.

 Snow Country is Yasunari Kawabata’s seminal tale of isolation and indifference, set in a rural region of Japan where the snow falls the heaviest.
 The story is told from the perspective of Shimamura, an idle and detached middle-aged man on a visit to a resort village, replete with hot springs and a cohort of country geishas.
 Shimamura begins a half-hearted love affair with one of the geishas and is largely unrepentant about neglecting his wife and child back in Tokyo.
 The novel set Kawabata on his way to international recognition and his tight, poetic prose would later win him the Nobel Prize for Literature in 1968.
 The writing in Snow Country is lyrical and suggestive, with any emotional warmth hard-won against the backdrop of the perpetually falling snow.

 The Tale of Genji is perhaps the most famous work to come out of Japan, which is a credit to a novel written in the 11th century by a court noblewoman.
 It is a story of love set in a court of the Heian period, with the central character having to navigate her way through the social and political obstacles of the time.
 The book is considered a masterpiece and regarded by some as one of the first modern novels.
-Translations of the work vary in style, form and quality—variation resulting from idioms, grammatical idiosyncrasies and poetic structures needing to be wrested back from a form of the Japanese language used nearly 1000 years ago.
+Translations of the work vary in style, form and quality—variation resulting from idioms, grammatical idiosyncrasies and poetic structures needing to be wrested back from a form of the Japanese language used nearly 1,000 years ago.